CSCAR/cscar.github.io/workshops.md

 ## Data Science Skills Series

-We conduct the *Data Science Skills Series*, which are typically two-hour free worskhops on any number of topics.
+We conduct the *Data Science Skills Series*, which are typically two-hour free workshops on any number of topics.
 Here are some of the topics that have been covered or soon will be.

 ### R